lightpack/docs/sample-tutorial.md

 <img src="_media/tutorial/screen-3.png" style="max-width: 420px">

-Calling `app('db')` return a database connection instance that define a `table()` method.
+Calling `app('db')` returns the database connection instance that defines a `table()` method.
 This methods taskes the name of database table we are interested in querying.
 The `table()` method return an instance of query builder.
+The `fetchAll()` method returns the result set as an array of objects by default.
+Passing it `true` returns the result set as an array.

+Now that you have successfully listed tasks from database, its time to build functionality to add/edit tasks in the database.